 Live Longer and Healthier with Extra Virgin Olive Oil

-For 7 years now, The Olive Tap has been telling its customers about the two big benefits of our premium Extra Virgin Olive Oils.
+For years now, The Olive Tap has been telling our customers about the two big benefits of our premium Extra Virgin Olive Oils.

 First off, they taste good, real good.
 And with a wide range of varietals and flavor profiles, our customers can always find an Extra Virgin Olive Oil (EVOO) that suits their particular taste and recipe preferences.
 We have also touted the numerous health benefits of consuming high quality EVOO and have lectured on the subject on numerous occasions.

 Secondly and most recently, the news world has been abuzz over an article conducted in Spain, and whose findings were published in the prestigious New England Journal of Medicine.
 The Mediterranean diet is now the focus of intense review, as the health benefits of EVOO are becoming all too apparent.

 Below is a brief summary of the many health related benefits of consuming Extra Virgin Olive Oil.
 What you need to know is that it is the polyphenols that are found in 100% Extra Virgin Olive Oil, and the high level of monounsaturated fat found in it are what is responsible for these results and observations.
 Keep in mind that most of these benefits will not come from pure olive oil, or olive oils that have been adulterated with other refined oils.